-- The MMU recommends that the limits imposed on the pre-emergency and emergency demand response share of the synchronized reserve market be eliminated.
+- The MMU recommends that energy efficiency MW not be included in the PJM Capacity Market and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.
 (Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that 30 minute pre-emergency and emergency demand response be considered to be 30 minute reserves.
-(Priority: Medium.
-First reported 2018.
-Status: Not adopted.) - The MMU recommends that energy efficiency MW not be included in the PJM Capacity Market and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.
-(Priority: Medium.
-First reported 2018.
 Status: Not adopted.) - The MMU recommends that demand reductions based entirely on behind the meter generation be capped at the lower of economic maximum or actual generation output.
 (Priority: High.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that all demand resources register as Pre-Emergency Load Response and that the Emergency Load Response Program be eliminated.
 (Priority: High.
 First reported 2020.
+Status: Not adopted.) - The MMU recommends that EDCs not be allowed to participate in markets as DER aggregators in addition to their EDC role.
+(Priority: High.
+First reported 2021.
+Status: Not adopted.) - The MMU recommends that PJM include a 5.0 MW maximum size cap on DER aggregations.
+(Priority: Medium.
+First reported 2021.
 Status: Not adopted.)